Kent's Cavern in Torquay

 The Caves are open every day except Christmas day and modern visitors are conducted on guided tours through the various chambers.
 Throughout the year there are also events held in the Caves making the most of their unique setting.
 Click here for more details.

-To Check the availability/prices of our apartments and townhouse or to book, click here.
+To Check the availability/prices of all of our apartments and townhouse, click here.

 Don't forget, if you book direct with us you will automatically get up to14% off the standard rate offered by the online booking agents.